Guide to Workplace Fairness (For Individuals)

 Raise the Incident through Your Organisation's Grievance Handling Process

-If you have experienced discrimination at the workplace, raise the incident and seek recourse through the grievance handling channel(s) in your organisation.
+If you face discrimination at the workplace, report it and seek help through your organisation’s grievance handling channel(s).

 Your organisation’s grievance handling policy may be found in your employee handbook or organisation's intranet.
 Here are some pointers to help you:

-• If you still have concerns about the grievance or it is not addressed, do raise this to the HR team;
+• If you still have concerns about the grievance or it is not addressed: raise this to the HR team;

 If you have also experienced workplace harassment, you may refer to TAFEP Workplace Harassment Resource and Recourse Centre for further information on what you can do.